mems/calepin/Web/Web.md

 1. Read document visibility `document.visibilityState === "visible" || document.visibilityState === "prerender"`
 2. Listen document visibility change `document.addEventListener("visibilitychange", documentVisibilityChange);` if hidden, store which placeholder(s) must be replaced then wait the document to be visible
 3. Use the IntersectionObserver API of observe placeholders (currently) in the DOM
-4. Use MutationObserver to handle DOM modifications (to observe later attached placeholders or disconnect detached placeholders)
+4. Use MutationObserver to handle DOM modifications (to observe later attached placeholders or disconnect detached placeholders).
+See [DOM mutation](../Development/JavaScript/Javascript.md#dom-mutation)
-	See tips for observing mutations https://stackoverflow.com/questions/31659567/performance-of-mutationobserver-to-detect-nodes-in-entire-dom/39332340#39332340
 5. Use matchMedia API to match print media (to load all images)

 		const mediaQuery = window.matchMedia("print");